nushackers/nushackers-site/_posts/2017-02-02-digest-summary-of-the-current-state-of-latex.md

 ---
 layout: post
-title: Digest: Summary of the Current State of LaTeX
+title: "Digest: Summary of the Current State of LaTeX"
-date: 2017-02-02 10:53
+date: 2017-02-02 13:53
 author: Johannes Choo
-category: [Digest]
+categories: [Digest]
 ---

 This article will be structured in two parts.
 The first discusses